How to Use Insert Query in PostgreSQL

 Execute the SELECT query to check whether the data has been inserted into the selected table or not:

-SELECT * from team_info;
+SELECT * FROM team_info;

 The output authenticates that the data has been inserted into the selected table.